*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 So we're really talking about bodies and they found bodies actually of children and other humans in that area that has been hidden by the Turkish government.

-So you cannot find them there, but they were buried all around the site in that area.
+So you cannot find them there, but they were buried all around the site and in that area.

-So whether they happened simultaneously at the exact same time, whether or not there was a ritual going on that involved a sacrifice, whether that came, you know, how in the Eons.
+So whether they happen simultaneously at the exact same time, whether or not there was a ritual going on that involved sacrifice, whether that came, you know, how in the eons of history, of course, we don't know the layers of each layer when something happens versus something else.

-But I do have a sort of a military witness who has told me that there was a lot of sacrifice going on there.
+But I do have sort of a military witness who has told me that there was a lot of sacrifice going on there.

 So it's quite interesting.